philosopherdog/W7D1-LHL-Lecture-UNUserNotifications/README.md

 ![inline](Images/enabled.png)

-After you upload the certification the amber light should turn to green.
+After you upload the certificate the amber light should turn to green.

 ## Codes